gigasquid/gigasquid.github.io/source/_posts/2016-02-10-fairy-tale-word-vectors.markdown

     (xor-mul (wv "brother") (wv "gretel"))))
 ```

-Also we can express that Jack is a bother of Hansel.
+Also we can express that Jack is a brother of Hansel.

 ```clojure
 (def jack-brother-of-hansel